Sustainsys/Saml2/.github/ISSUE_TEMPLATE/support-request.md

 ---
 name: Questions and Support Requests
 about: Ask a question on how to use the library or how to solve a problem.
-Please note that questions posted here are answered by the community as available.
-To get guranteed help, mail support@sustainsys.com for information on commercial support options.
 labels: question
 ---